rema-m/echo-escape-game/README.md

 # Echo Escape

-A themed escape room game where you navigate through darkness using sound waves.
+An escape room game where you navigate through darkness using sound waves.

 ## Game Overview